code-423n4/2023-08-dopex-findings/data/K42-Analysis.md

 - Risks include oracle manipulation, and economic attacks.
 - Lack of upgradability could make bug fixes difficult.
 - Lack of Events: Not all state-changing functions emit events, making off-chain tracking difficult.
-- Lack of Circuit Breakers: No evident mechanism for pausing the contracts in case of emergency.

 **Now, let's dive deeper**: